-Procedure #2 provides procedures the analyst may consider in assessing the lines of business written by the insurer and gaining an understanding of the impact that the difference in types of plans may have on reserving risk.
+Assess the lines of business written by the insurer and gaining an understanding of the impact that the difference in types of plans may have on reserving assumptions and methodologies.

+Through the analyst’s interdepartmental communication with the policy forms department, inquire as to whether the insurer had any new and unusual policy forms approved during the past 12 months by either the department or Interstate Insurance Product Regulation Commission (IIPRC).
+Unusual filings could be product lines the company has not written before or contain new or innovative products or benefit designs.

+If concerns are noted about the types of life policies written, review the insurer’s life insurance plan descriptions and/or policy forms to better understand the types of plans offered and the specific policy features and benefits.

+If questions or concerns are noted, contact the state insurance department’s actuary for assistance in completing the analysis.

+If concerns are noted, consider a target examination of reserves in which the field examination staff request a valuation listing by plan and issue year, and test a sample of individual policy reserves from each of the major life insurance plans for accuracy.

+In considering any limited scope examination or any analysis needed, the analyst may consider use of the state’s equivalent authority to the NAIC Standard Valuation Law (#820), Section 11F, which provides the commissioner may engage a qualified actuary at the expense of the company to perform an actuarial examination of the company and opine on the appropriateness of any reserve assumption or method used by the company, or to review and opine on a company’s compliance with any requirement set forth in Model #820.

-Procedure #3 assists the analyst in determining whether any changes in life reserve valuation bases during the year were proper for policies and contracts.
+Determine whether any changes in life reserve valuation bases during the year were proper for policies and contracts.
 From time to time, an insurer may decide to change the valuation basis for a particular segment of the business.
 The insurer may change the valuation mortality table used, the valuation rate of interest or the valuation method.
 Reserve strengthening occurs when the insurer substitutes a more conservative basis of valuation for any given block of business.
 Reserve weakening may also occur but normally requires approval of the domiciliary state and reserves cannot be reduced below the minimum reserve standard as defined in the Standard Valuation Law.

 The analyst may also consider performing procedures that involve testing the actual reserve calculations for a sampling of individual life insurance policies to ensure that the minimum statutory valuation standards have been met.

+Procedures / Data

+Has been a weakening of reserves resulting from a change in the basis of valuation during the year that resulted in an increase in the current year capital and surplus.
+[Annual Financial Statement, Exhibit 5A]

+Qualitative and Additional Review Considerations

+Review the specific changes in valuation bases applied to life products noted in Annual Financial Statement, Exhibit 5A, and determine that individual changes in specific mortality tables, interest rates, or valuation methods meet the minimum statutory valuation standards.

+Identify if any changes in life reserve valuation bases did not receive appropriate regulatory approval, if required.

+Request from the insurer information regarding the reason for the change in valuation basis.